Blee1077/sunspel-discount-notifier/README.md

 ## Use the SAM CLI to build locally

 Build this application with the `sam build --use-container` command.
-The `use-container` option makes it so that the build happens in Docker rather than locally.
+The `use-container` option makes it so that the build happens inside a Lambda-like container.

 ```bash
 sam build --use-container